jozu-ai/kitops/docs/src/docs/cli/cli-reference.md

 ### Synopsis

-Create or update a tag <target-modelkit> that refers to <source-modelkit>
+Create or update a tag {target-modelkit} that refers to {source-modelkit}

 This command assigns a new tag to an existing modelkit (source-modelkit) or updates an existing tag, effectively renaming or categorizing modelkits for